 One of our favourite people-watching spots, cosy up next to the butterfly wall with your favourite type of baked eggs at Hardware Societe.

 Everything on the menu has gluten-free options, and a decent amount of their dishes are vegan.
-Exhibit A: one of their most popular orders, toast with avocado, lemon, seeds, sprouts, and evoo dressing.
+Exhibit A: one of their most popular orders, toast with avocado, lemon, seeds, sprouts, and EVOO dressing.
 Or try their toasted muesli with yoghurt and seasonal fruit for a sweet but healthy morning crunch.

-Over the top brunch options abound at White Mojo, choose from classics like the Buttermilk Strawberry Pancake that comes with maple syrup and a white chocolate crumb, or dig into the Pork Benny, which is a classic eggs benedict with the addition of pulled pork and a chorizo crumb.
-The team have just opened another outlet in Glen Waverley that does dinner, find out all about it here.
+Over the top brunch options abound at White Mojo, choose from classics their signature croissant burger, soft shell crab, chipotle mayo with fried eggs and a chorizo crumb is a definite must.
+Or dig into the Pork Benny, which is a classic eggs benedict with the addition of pulled pork and a chorizo crumb.
+The team have another outlet in Glen Waverley that does dinner, find out all about it here.

 The Grain Store

 For Melburnians wanting to ensure there’s room for lunch, head to The Grain Store.
 Expect fresh, seasonal dishes like the smoky chorizo beans with feta, poached eggs, dashi caramel, salsa verde and toasted croûte.